 While Orders 26 and 113 can be used against ex-licensees as well as squatters, the judge in fact has the power to suspend the possession order against ex-licensees, which by and large he hasn't against squatters.
-Under an amendment to the rules made in January 1981, the court has the power to suspend a possession order against an exlicensee without the owner's permission.
+See the last paragraph of the speech of Lord Justice Lawton in the case of McPhail v.
+Persons Unknown (Volume 3 of the 1973 edition of the Weekly Law Reports).